 Hearing loss can be identified at any age.
 In Massachusetts, legislation mandates hearing screening for all newborns.
 In some states, only newborns considered at 'high risk' for hearing loss automatically receive hearing screenings.
 This screening is vitally important in the early identification of hearing losses that can interfere with speech and language development.

 For parents of newly diagnosed children of any age, our program provides support and education to help them understand their child's hearing loss and to make informed decisions.
 We provide an auditory-oral approach to communication that focuses on listening, speech and language for children of all ages.

 Adult hearing aid and cochlear implant users come to the center to refresh their skills or to help them adjust to a newly acquired device.
 For all our patients, we work closely with family physicians, educators and others to provide comprehensive, patient-centered care.

-The Auditory Rehabilitation Center at the Massachusetts Eye and Ear Infirmary is supported by the Helen Patten Auditory Rehabilitation fund, which was established by Dr. and Mrs. Seamans.
+The Auditory Rehabilitation Center at Mass.
+Eye and Ear is supported by the Helen Patten Auditory Rehabilitation fund, which was established by Dr. and Mrs. Seamans.

 To learn more, see the Contact article in this issue.